thatsOven/sorting-visualizer/README.md

 The visualizer checks if the auxiliary array changed in size, or its maximum element changed, in specific scenarios, so that the visual can re-compute its data accordingly.
 If lazy auxiliary visualization is set to `False`, these checks are disabled, that is, the visualizer will assume the maximum element of the auxiliary array and its length are constant.
 ### Lazy rendering
 Real-time visualization will always try to use `fast` variants of the given visual style for performance reasons, while render mode always uses standard variants, which are slower but higher quality.
 If lazy rendering is set to `True`, the visualizer will use `fast` variants of visual styles for render mode too.
 This does not result in quality loss in certain cases, like with the bar graph-like visual styles under a certain array size.
+### Render bitrate (kbps)
+Sets the output video bitrate (in kbps) for videos generated through render mode.
+### Render profile
+Allows the user to select one of the different encoding profiles to be used with ffmpeg in render mode.
+Such profiles are found in the `profiles` folder, and can be added and customized dynamically.
+Note that some of these profiles are platform or hardware dependent, so they're not guaranteed to work.
+In case an incompatible profiles or invalid options have been provided through the selected profile, or something went wrong during the rendering process, the visualizer will report that ffmpeg returned a nonzero return code.

 # The API
 ## Array operations